AmbiqAI/heartkit/README.md

 ### CLI Application

 The CLI provides a number of commands discussed below.
-In general, reference configurations are provided to download datasets, train/evaluate/export models, and lastly demo model(s) on Apollo 4 EVB.
+In general, reference configurations are provided to download datasets, train/evaluate/export models, and lastly demo model(s) on PC or Apollo 4 EVB.
 Pre-trained reference models are also included to enable running inference and the demo immediately.

 ```bash
 heartkit